30 Juicy Facts About Gucci

 The scarf was designed by Rodolfo Gucci, one of Guccio’s sons.

-The GG logo was not created by Gucci himself.
+Gucci did not create the GG logo himself.
 It was designed in 1960 to honor Guccio Gucci after his death.

-During the 1940s, Italy was under the rule of Dictator Benito Mussolini.
-The fascist regime meant that leather was often very difficult to acquire, so many Gucci products were made using silk.
+Italy was under the rule of Dictator Benito Mussolini during the 1940s.
+The fascist regime made leather often very difficult to acquire, so many Gucci products were made using silk.

 The 1980s saw Gucci almost go bankrupt after scandalous stories of the Gucci family hit the press.

-Within 5 years, an increase of 90% in sales was reported and the House of Gucci was worth about $4 billion.
+Within five years, an increase of 90% in sales was reported, and the House of Gucci was worth about $4 billion.
 Ford was the largest shareholder at one point during his time at the company.

-The Gucci “Genius Jeans” entered the Guinness World Records as the most expensive pair of jeans in the entire world.
-They were valued at a whopping $3,134 back in 1998.
+The Gucci “Genius Jeans” entered the Guinness World Records as the most expensive pair of jeans in the world.
+In 1998, they were valued at a whopping $3,134.

 Many high-profile designers work alongside Gucci, including Alexander McQueen and Stella McCartney.

-In 2005, Gucci decided to enter a partnership with UNICEF.
-This means that a percentage of all profits are donated to the organization, helping children to get a better education and clean water in third-world countries.
+In 2005, Gucci decided to partner with UNICEF.
+This means that a percentage of all profits is donated to the organization, which helps children get better education and clean water in third-world countries.

-The Bamboo Shopper is one of the most iconic Gucci items, but many people are surprised to hear of how it came about.
+The Bamboo Shopper is one of the most iconic Gucci items, but many people are surprised to hear of its creation.
 When leather was sparse, designers had to experiment with other materials, including bamboo.

-Sixty years after Gucci founded the business, the company had its first runway show.
-It was held in Florence where it all began.
+Sixty years after Gucci founded the business, the company had its first runway show, held in Florence, where it all began.

-Many items have been around for years, but they are redesigned and improved regularly.
+Many items have been around for years, but they are regularly redesigned and improved.
 The Flora scarf, for example, was reinvented in 2015 for the Cruise Collection.

 Frida Giannini became the Creative Director in 2006 after Tom Ford left to start his own brand.